Mage Knight Board Game

-Mage Knight Board Game is a cooperative board game for 1 to 4 players designed by Vlaada Chvátil and released in November 2011.
+Mage Knight Board Game is a board game for 1 to 4 players designed by Vlaada Chvátil and released in November 2011.
+The game can be played solitaire, competitively, or cooperatively.
 It is based on the related collectable miniatures game, Mage Knight.
-It has been rated as one of the top single player board games.
+It has been rated as one of the top single-player board games.
+The BoardGameGeek 2024 People's Choice Top 200 Solo Games poll ranked Mage Knight Board Game as the number 2 solo game, its third year in a row at that position.

 Gameplay

 In the Mage Knight Board Game a player controls one of four Mage Knights, exploring the Mage Knight universe and fighting against powerful enemies.
-Players choose between a number of scenarios to play with each scenario having a particular objective to meet, such as conquering cities, controlling land areas, investigating mysteries, etc..
-Players create the gameboard using tiles as described within the scenario documentation.
+Players choose between a number of scenarios to play, with each scenario having a particular objective to meet, such as conquering cities, controlling land areas, investigating mysteries, etc. Players create the game board using tiles as described within the scenario documentation.

-Each character has a 16 cards deck used for actions and movement.
-Players start with drawing 5 cards from the deck and as characters level up, more cards are drawn.
-The map is slowly revealed as players move on the board.
+Each character has a 16-card deck used for actions and movement.
+Players begin the game with a hand size of 5 cards.
+Hand size increases as characters level up by defeating monsters.
+The map is slowly revealed as players explore to reveal new tiles.
 Enemies are placed on the map as the board is revealed.
 The game time is tracked using rounds utilizing a Day/Night mechanic.
-When a players deck is empty at the start of their turn, the round will end and advance to the next Day/Night cycle.
+When a player’s deck is empty at the start of their turn, the round will end and advance to the next Day/Night cycle.
 The game continues until a predetermined number of game days have elapsed, at which point the game ends.
 If the objective has been met, as described within the scenario, the players win.
 If the objective has not been met, the players lose.